premchander-revature/interviewquestions/ServiceNow/Notification/notification.md

 <blockquote>

 We have to create a new property inside sys_properties.list named glide.email.watermark.visible and have to set its value to false to hide the watermark globally.
-But the watermakr can only be hidden in HTML messages.
+But the watermark can only be hidden in HTML messages.
 The text version of the message will always have the watermark.

 </blockquote>